cpjobling/eg-247-textbook/_sources/fourier_transform/index.md

 * In the limit $T\to \infty$, the signal becomes **aperiodic** and $k\Omega_0 \to \omega$ which is a *continuous* function of frequency.

-This is the basis of the **Fourier Transform** which is very important as the basis for data transmission, signal filtering, and the determination of system frequency reponse.
+This is the basis of the **Fourier Transform** which is very important as the basis for data transmission, signal filtering, and the determination of system frequency response.

 ## Scope and Background Reading

 The material in this presentation and notes is based on Chapter 8 (Starting at Section 8.1) of Karris {cite}`karris`.
-I also used Chapter 5 of {cite}`$1` from the **Recommended Reading List**.
+I also used Chapter 5 of {cite}`phillips` from the **Recommended Reading List**.

-## References

-{% bibliography --cited %}